terrabyte-tech/terrabyte-11ty-template/README.md

 #### Cheerio

-Cheerio is used to create accessibility table of contents per-page.
+Cheerio is used to create accessibility table of contents per-page (via the `.eleventy.js` file).
 To install the dependency, run the following command.

 ```
 npm install cheerio